boots-edu/textbook/source/text/1-typescript/strings.md

     console.log(myStr.split(" "));
     ```

--   **substring():** Returns character of string between two define indexes.
+-   **substring():** Returns characters from the string between two defined indexes.
     -   myStr.substring(2); // returns "llo World"
     -   myStr.substring(2,5); // returns "llo"
-        > _Note: the first parameter is the index of the first character to return, and the second is the index of the first character NOT returned._
+        > _Note: the first parameter is the index of the first character to return, and the second is the index of the first character NOT returned.
+If the second parameter is not provided, the remainder of the string is returned.

     ```typescript
     let myStr="Hello World";